-Lots of work has gone into making our campus and facilities covid-secure, but every one of us has a role to play in keeping ourselves - and those around us - as safe as possible.
+The health and wellbeing of students, staff and visitors is our first priority at all times.
+Lots of work has gone into making our campus and facilities covid-secure.
+Every one of us has a role to play in keeping ourselves - and those around us - as safe as possible.

-We're asking all staff and students to:
+We're asking you to: